 - Similarly, welders can earn a median annual salary of $44,190, with the top 10% earning over $66,250, according to the BLS.10 **

 - Electricians can earn a little higher than both groups, with a median annual income of $56,900 overall and $98,720 for the top 10% of earners, according to the BLS.11 **

 When compared to the median annual salary of college graduates, which is around $67,860 for bachelor’s degree holders, it’s clear that trades careers can be competitive when it comes to income.12 **

 What Are the Best Jobs to Go Back to School for?

 Among college grads who are considering going back to school, many wonder: “how do I decide what to go back to school for?”
 If job security, an oftentimes faster transition to the workforce, and competitive pay are all high up on your list of priorities, then the trades might just be calling your name.

 Based on these criteria, some blue-collar jobs in the trades for college grads to consider are HVAC/R technicians, electricians and welders.
 We’ve already discussed the income opportunities offered by these careers, so how do they rank when it comes to job outlook and transition to employment?

 - Employment among HVAC/R mechanics and installers is expected to see a growth rate of 5% between 2020 and 2030, reports the BLS.13

-- The welding sector is anticipated to see slightly slower, yet still competitive growth of 3% over the same time period, according to the BLS.14
+- The welding sector is anticipated to see growth of 8% over the same time period, according to the BLS.14